Frequently Asked Questions (FAQ)

 Yes!
 We would love to have you make a booster pack.
 The currently-available cards include a seeder pack of 14 incunabula marks from the University of Iowa combined with a booster pack of 12 Hebrew marks from Columbia University, 12 from Folger Shakespeare Library, and 10 from the University of California, Riverside.
 This game will improve as more folks contribute.

 Each booster pack should include 12 marks, organized by a particular affiliation such as one repository, collection, country of origin, or printer.
 To make a booster pack, take high-quality photographs of the printer's marks which you have access to and determine the dates when they were each printed.
 Then download the game's PowerPoint file and replace our marks and dates with yours.
-Finally, fill out an Excel spreadsheet with each mark's printer's name, citation of the book it came from, year, and link to the catalog record.
+You should be left with a 24 slide PowerPoint.
+Finally, download the card spreadsheet from the Game page and add your information to the fields.